The Zoo is open for daily admission from 10 am to 4 pm through Nov. 23.

 Attractions, Encounters, & More

 All aboard!
 Grab your little ones and hop aboard the Zoo Train!
-Our historic CP Huntington electric train takes zoo goers by the Zoo's red pandas, our large pond and Monkey Islands, animals from North and South America, the kangaroos, the Zoo Hospital, the bobcats, and the otters before returning to the station.
-Starting in 2024, the Zoo Train will also go in front of The Lodge and Andean bear habitat!
-All proceeds from the Potawatomi Zoo Train go toward furthering the Zoo's mission.
+Our historic CP Huntington electric train takes zoo goers by the Zoo’s red pandas, our large pond and Monkey Islands, animals from North and South America, the kangaroos, the Zoo Hospital, the bobcats, the Andean bear, and the otters before returning to the station.
+All proceeds from the Potawatomi Zoo Train go toward furthering the Zoo’s mission.

-The Zoo Train is scheduled to run from 10:00 am to the last ride 15 minutes before close.
-Daily operation is weather permitting!
+The Zoo Train is scheduled to run from 10 am to 15 minutes before close.
+Daily operation is weather permitting.

 Ticket Price: $3